vuiseng9/fp4-training/readme.md

 That's it!
 These are the key concepts behind low-precision training on state-of-the-art hardware today.
 Next, we will implement a custom PyTorch Linear module that performs the trio of GEMMs using cuBLASLt with official MX quantization.

 ---
-### Hit the Ground Running 🚀
+### Hit the Ground Running

 Setup: Use the prebuilt Docker image on a B200 GPU.
 Other Blackwell cards (e.g., RTX 50-series and PRO 6000) are not supported, because [Transformer Engine][te] we use for comparison is not enabled on them yet.
 ```
 docker run -it --gpus all vuiseng9/fp4-training
 ```
 If you'd like to customize, refer `docker/Dockerfile`.
 Note: building Transformer Engine from source is non-trivial, if you do, start from an Nvidia Docker image.
-However, if you only want to build and run our implementation, native PyTorch + CUDA Toolkit is sufficient (no TE required).
+However, if you only want to build and run our implementation, CUDA Toolkit >= 12.9 and a compatible Pytorch is sufficient (no TE required).

 **What to run?**
 We provide two scripts that demonstrate quantized training via different `Linear` implementations: